edortmann/lightning_hydra/TimeSeAD/README.md

 ![LSTM_multihead_final_norms.png](LSTM_multihead_final_norms.png)

-Looking at the norms, the figure indicates the each head has almost the same importance for prediction, but that's as expected since each head has to reconstruct a different part of the window, without help from the other heads.
+Looking at the norms, the figure indicates that each head has almost the same importance for prediction, but that's as expected since each head has to reconstruct a different part of the window, without help from the other heads.